22940dev/hugo-frameview/content/likes.md

 > Don’t rely on someone else for your self-worth; only you can be responsible for that.

+> Whoever you are, wherever you are, your perspective is unique, and worth sharing.

 > A programmer will be able to understand a problem in full only when he has solved it at least once.

 > Know how to solve every problem that has been solved.